utoronto-2i2c/jupyterhub-deploy/README.md

 `https://github.com/utoronto-2i2c/jupyterhub-deploy` for the repo, you should use `git@github.com:utoronto-2i2c/jupyterhub-deploy.git`.
 You can also get the ssh URL by clicking the green 'clone' button in your GitHub repository's page.

+Note: *Everyone* on the University of Toronto JupyterHub can use nbgitpuller to clone your private repo if you do this.
+They won't be able to see that this repo exists, but if they get their hands on your nbgitpuller link they can fetch that too.
+More fine-grained permissions coming soon.